sage-code/maj/basic.md

 jocu => joc'uxo = playful

 **So far:**
-* je ser joc'uxo = I'm playful
+* ja seru joc'uxo = I'm playful
-* te ser joc'uxo = you are playful
+* ta seru joc'uxo = you are playful
-* hi ser joc'uxo = he is playful
+* ha seru joc'uxo = he is playful

 **to noun:**

 Use termination 'era to make a noun.

-* je ser'upa una joc'era = I was a player
+* je ser'upa uno joc'era = I was a player
-* nu ser'ufu joc'era     = we will be players
+* nu ser'ufu ale joc'era = we will be all players

 ## Locations